-The approximate annual firm transfer capabilities are given for the following cut-planes in the Lower Mainland region which is subdivided into the Metro region (M) and the Fraser Valley East region (FVE):
+The approximate annual firm transfer capabilities in the specified direction are given for the following cut-planes in the Lower Mainland region which is subdivided into the Metro Sunshine Coast region (M) and the Fraser Valley East region (FVE):

-- M-1) North of Sechelt across line 1L44, towards Sechelt - M-2) East of Gibson across line 1L31, towards Gibson - M-3) East of Pender Harbour tap across line 1L35, towards Malaspina - M-4) East of Sechelt across line 1L32, towards Sechelt

-- M-5) West of Howe Sound Pulp and Paper across line 2L47, towards Howe Sound Pulp and Paper - FVE-1) South of Spuzzum across line 60L10, towards Wahleach

-FVE-2) South of Hope - across line 60L95, towards Wahleach
+M-1) North of Sechelt - across line 1L44, from Clowhom towards and up to Sechelt

+- M-2) East of Gibson across line 1L31, from Cheekye towards and up to Gibson. - M-3) East of Pender Harbour tap across line 1L35, from Sechelt towards and up to Malaspina. - M-4) East of Sechelt across line 1L32, from Gibson towards and up to Sechelt. - M-5) West of Howe Sound Pulp and Paper across line 2L47, from Howe Sound Pulp and Paper towards and up to Malaspina. - M-6) North of Malaspina across 1L48 segment from Saltery Bay towards and up to Malaspina. - FVE-1) South of Spuzzum across line 60L10 segment from Spuzzum towards and up to Wahleach. - FVE-2) South of Hope across line 60L95, from Hope towards and up to Wahleach. - FVE-3) Mid-line on 3L2, Bridge River (BRT) -Rosedale (ROS) 360 kV line generation supply injection limit at point of interconnection (POI) mid-point on 3L2 into the Lower Mainland grid.